 13. My Pump Isn’t Working – What Now?

 Oh no, this happened to me and it was not fun.
 When your pump goes down it can mean you need new parts like membranes, or tubing, or even just a new wall outlet.

 What you can do to avoid engorgement and leaking breasts all day is hand express your breast milk.

 You’ll want to go here and read this post to learn just that.

 Extra Tip 13.5

-When you are pumping your breast milk at work, make sure to massage your breast downward to help your milk flow nice and easy.
+When you are pumping your breast milk at work, make sure to massage your breast downward to help your milk flow nicely and easily.

 14. What To Do After Pumping

 Once you finish a pumping session the next step is to make sure your breastmilk stays cold and gets put away correctly.

 If you pumped into milk bottles or storage bags – try to put them into the common work fridge in your pumping cooler bag.